 Meditation may be about being in the present moment, but we can also use our noticing skills when thinking about the past.
 Studies have shown journaling about memories can have health benefits, including pain reduction, better sleep, and even strengthened immune systems.

 Let a memory from your past rise to the surface.
 It doesn't have to be a particularly important one, although if it is, that's OK too.

 Enter the body of your past self and experience the memory using all five senses.
 Write about this memory in your journal, using concrete, sensory details.

 Try to set aside a regular time for journaling.
 Maybe you can take 10 minutes at the end of your weekly yoga class to scribble some thoughts or even take some time at the end of each day to write about what you've been noticing.

-If you're feeling stuck, here are a few journaling prompts to get you started:
+If you're feeling stuck, here are 5 mindful journaling prompts to get you started.

 - Describe your childhood bedroom using all five senses.

 - How do you feel after going for a long, meditative walk?
 Does the world seem any different after you've been breathing deeply and paying attention?